Jump to a section:

 - Finally, we have collated – and will continue to collate – suggestions from everywhere on what accommodation providers can do during this crisis.
 For example:

-- offer daytime low-cost home-working capabilities with good wifi to people who are not easily able to work from home.
+- Offer daytime low-cost home-working capabilities with good wifi to people who are not easily able to work from home.

-- rent your cottage or apartment to people who need to self-isolate but cannot do so in their own home – including possibly other accommodation providers who wish to keep their own business open, but have one member of the family who needs to self-isolate.
+- Rent your cottage or apartment to people who need to self-isolate but cannot do so in their own home – including possibly other accommodation providers who wish to keep their own business open, but have one member of the family who needs to self-isolate.

-- address alternative accommodation needs in your community – paid by local authorities.
+- Address alternative accommodation needs in your community – paid by local authorities.
 For example, accommodate health-workers, police or military, and other critical workers who need to stay near their place of work, provide shelters to the homeless or families who are waiting for council accommodation to help stop the spread of Corona, if you are near a hospital, as well as your usual accommodation offerings.

-- provide day-time accommodation for adolescents or children out of school (under 10, not large groups) to relieve parents who need to work.
+- Provide day-time accommodation for adolescents or children out of school (under 10, not large groups) to relieve parents who need to work.

 Whatever we can do, we will do.
 But we are unable to cancel subscriptions.
 If we did this, it would jeopardize our ability to support you, our employees and their families.
-We will, nevertheless, be compassionate and give priority to customers who are not able to get government relief, are in the greatest need, and have always been staunch loyal supporters of eviivo.
+We will, nevertheless, be compassionate and give priority to customers who are not able to get government relief, are in the greatest need and have always been staunch loyal supporters of eviivo.

 We believe that we will all come through this stronger, together.
 But in the meantime, we need to be patient.
 We hope that the ideas we share on our coronavirus pages and in our podcasts will give you some inspiration as we continue to do all we can.

 COVID-19 has hit the hospitality industry more than any other sector.
 Yet, despite the challenges ahead, this is a good time to rethink your strategy so you can make the most of this difficult period for the well-being of your business.
-Following the recent travel ban, UK nationals are turning to local accommodation providers.
+Following the recent travel ban, locals are turning to local accommodation providers.
 And maybe now is the time to do all these things you have had the time to worry about earlier: prepare a new look for your business – online or offline – learn new technologies or put in place new things that will help you restart in pole position once the COVID crisis has passed.